 Many companies will conduct employment credit checks as part of their hiring processes.
-This means that the information on your credit report could be the difference between getting your dream job — or getting passed up.
+Although employers don’t have access to your three-digit credit score, the other information in your credit report could be the difference between getting your dream job and getting passed up.

 Here’s what you need to know about when employers can check your credit, and how they might use the information when deciding whether to hire you.

-These background checks often include checking the candidate’s credit history, as well as their criminal record and other public records.
-Additionally, a potential employer must always obtain your written permission and authorization before it can perform a credit check.
+Background checks for employment often include checking the candidate’s credit history, as well as their criminal record and other public records.
+However, a potential employer must always obtain your written permission and authorization before it can perform a credit check.

 The employment report will include several other details about you, however:

-Lastly, this type of credit check is considered a “soft” credit check since you’re not incurring it to apply for credit.
-It won’t place a hard credit inquiry that will be listed on your report, so it can’t affect your credit score.
+An employer credit check is considered a soft-credit inquiry, since you’re not applying for credit.
+It won’t place a hard credit inquiry on your report, so it can’t affect your credit score.

 Job applicants can reasonably expect to have a background or credit check run as part of the process of seeking employment.
-If you know your consumer and credit reporting rights, however, you can make sure you’re treated fairly and legally by potential employers.
+If you understand your consumer and credit reporting rights under the Fair Credit Reporting Act, however, you can make sure you’re treated fairly and legally by potential employers.

-Federal laws do allow employers to check your credit report and use it for hiring and employment considerations.
-But you might also want to check out local laws about employment credit checks.
+Federal laws allow employers to check your credit report and use it for hiring and employment considerations, but you might want to research local laws about employment credit checks.

-Currently, there are ten states that have laws limiting whether, and how, employers can use credit reports in their employment decisions, according to a report from Seyfarth Shaw LLP’s Employment Law Lookout:
+Currently, there are ten states that limit whether, and how, employers can use credit reports in their employment decisions:

-In addition to state laws, cities such as Chicago, New York City, Philadelphia, and Washington, D.C., have also passed legislation that limits how credit checks may be used by employers.
-New York City, for example, prohibits employers from checking your credit, asking about your credit history or payments, or rejecting you because of your credit.
+In addition to state laws, cities such as Chicago, New York City, Philadelphia and Washington, D.C., have also passed legislation that limits how credit checks may be used by employers.
+New York City, for example, prohibits employers from checking your credit, asking about your credit or payment history or rejecting you because of your credit.

 If you live in any of these places, look into the specific employment and credit rules that might grant you additional rights and protections.

-Employers who are using a credit report are required to notify you, in writing, that they are checking your credit and might use this information for hiring or employment decisions, according to the Federal Trade Commission.
-This notice has to be given in writing, and as a standalone document — not hidden in the fine print of an application.
+Employers who are pulling your credit report are required to notify you that they intend to check your credit and might use this information for hiring or employment decisions, according to the Federal Trade Commission (FTC).
+This notice has to be given in writing and as a standalone document, not hidden in the fine print of an application.

-The employer must also get your written permission to run an employee background check or access your credit report.
-Make sure you review this carefully, so you know if this is a one-time check or if the employer is asking for ongoing authorization to check your credit while employed with them.
+An employer must also get your written permission to run an employee background check or access your credit report.
+Make sure you review the authorization document carefully so you know if this is a one-time check or if the employer is asking for ongoing authorization to check your credit while you’re employed with it.

-Should an employer pull your credit report and see something that gives them pause, they can’t immediately deny you employment because of it.
-If they wish to reject you based on information on your credit report, they have to give you advanced notice of their intentions to do so.
+If an employer pulls your credit report and sees something that gives them pause, it can’t immediately deny your employment because of it.
+If it wishes to reject you based on information in your credit report, it’ll have to give you advanced notice of their intentions to do so.

 You should also watch for any potential signs of unlawful discrimination against you.